tadams42/flask-marshmallow-openapi/README.md

 [Flask](https://flask.palletsprojects.com/en/latest/) APIs built around [marshmallow](https://marshmallow.readthedocs.io/en/stable/) schemas.

-This hackish and organically grown (TM) package was crated because no other similar projects worked exactly the way I wanted them.
+This hackish and organically grown (TM) package was created because no other similar projects worked exactly the way I wanted them.

 You will probably be better served by some other, properly maintained project with